ControlTraceW function (evntrace.h)

 ULONG WMIAPI ControlTraceW( TRACEHANDLE TraceHandle, LPCWSTR InstanceName, PEVENT_TRACE_PROPERTIES Properties, ULONG ControlCode );

-Handle to an event tracing session, or NULL.
-You must specify SessionHandle if SessionName is NULL.
-However, ETW ignores the handle if SessionName is not NULL.
-The handle is returned by the StartTrace function.
+Handle to an event tracing session, or 0.
+You must specify a non-zero SessionHandle if SessionName is NULL.
+ETW ignores the handle if SessionName is not NULL.

-To specify the NT Kernel Logger session, set SessionName to KERNEL_LOGGER_NAME.
+To specify the NT Kernel Logger session, set InstanceName to KERNEL_LOGGER_NAME.

 Pointer to an initialized EVENT_TRACE_PROPERTIES structure.
-This structure should be zeroed out before it is used.
+This structure should be zeroed-out before setting any fields.